-- 17.01 The Employer agrees, during the term of the Collective Agreement, to contribute towards the premium coverage of participating eligible employees in the active employ of the Employer under the insurance plans set out below subject to their respective terms and conditions including any enrolment requirements: - (a) The Employer shall pay one hundred percent (100%) of the billed premium for OHIP and will provide for payment of any reimposition of OHIP type premiums. - (b) The Employer agrees to contribute 100% of the billed premiums towards coverage of eligible employees in the active employ of the Employer under an Extended Health Care Plan, with a Drug Card providing for a \$7.50 cap on re-imbursement on the dispensing fee and a \$1.00 deductible per prescription.
+17.01 The Employer agrees, during the term of the Collective Agreement, to contribute towards the premium coverage of participating eligible employees in the active employ of the Employer under the insurance plans set out below subject to their respective terms and conditions including any enrolment requirements:

+- (a) The Employer shall pay one hundred percent (100%) of the billed premium for OHIP and will provide for payment of any reimposition of OHIP type premiums. - (b) The Employer agrees to contribute 100% of the billed premiums towards coverage of eligible employees in the active employ of the Employer under an Extended Health Care Plan, with a Drug Card providing for a \$7.50 cap on re-imbursement on the dispensing fee and a \$1.00 deductible per prescription.
 Positive Enrolment provision to be included.
 Reimbursement for prescribed drugs covered by the plan will be based on the cost of the lowest priced therapeutically equivalent generic version of the drug, unless there is a documented adverse reaction to the generic drug or unless the beneficiary's doctor stipulates that the generic drug is not an alternative, in which case the reimbursement will be for the prescribed drug.

-In addition to the standard benefits, coverage will include hearing aids in the amount of \$300/lifetime; and vision care in the amount of \$300 every 24 months, with the right of the beneficiary to access the benefit one time only for corrective laser eye surgery.
+In addition to the standard benefits, coverage will include hearing aids in the amount of (to be inserted, minimum \$300/lifetime); and vision care in the amount of (to be inserted, minimum \$300 every 24 months), with the right of the beneficiary to access the benefit one time only for corrective laser eye surgery.

-Effective December 1, 2021, in addition to the standard benefits, coverage will include hearing aids in the amount of \$300/lifetime; and vision care in the amount of \$350 every 24 months, with the right of the beneficiary to access the benefit one time only for corrective laser eye surgery.
+Effective December 1, 2021, In addition to the standard benefits, coverage will include hearing aids in the amount of (to be inserted, minimum \$300/lifetime; and vision care in the amount of (to be inserted, minimum \$350 every 24 months), with the right of the beneficiary to access the benefit one time only for corrective laser eye surgery.